barbeau/earth-gravitational-model/README.md

 ### Getting the code

 To get started with this project, use a Git client to clone this repository to your local computer.
-Then, in IntelliJ import the project as a Maven project.
+Then, in IntelliJ import the project as a Gradle project.

 ### Build the project